JH2318/JH2318/README.md

 -->
 My name is Jacob.
 I am currently enrolled in college for cyber security.
+This is my first ever coding class.
-I am ready to further advance my knowledge of coding with this app.
+I am ready to further advance my knowledge of coding with this app!